dentarg/auth0-blog/_posts/2018-04-19-webtask-dot-io-migrating-to-node-8.markdown

 After updating to the latest version of the wt-cli, any command a user issues using a Node 4 based profile will produce a warning about the impending end of life for Node 4.
 We have added a whole set of migration commands that will perform the migration process.

+Starting the migration process with the CLI is easy:

-- Update to the latest version by executing `npm update -g wt-cli`
+- Update to the latest version of the CLI by executing `npm update -g wt-cli`
 - Ensure you have been updated to  wt-cli@9.3 or later by executing `wt -v`
 - Run the migration dry run by executing `wt profile migrate`